turbonemesis/constitution/CONSTITUTION.md

 #### Section 1 - The purpose of this organization shall be:

-• To provide an "official" way of defining cross-team software conventions which are applicable to {CompanyName}'s entire codebase
+• To provide an "official" way of defining cross-team software conventions which are applicable across {CompanyName}'s entire codebase

 #### Section 2 – Scope of Power